 Maconochie Brothers became loss-making, and the unprofitable Fraserburgh factory was closed in 1958 with the loss of 190 jobs.

 Maconochie Brothers was acquired by H S Whiteside, the manufacturer of Sun-Pat honey, in 1958.
 H S Whiteside was a business turnaround specialist, and as a result of the introduction of new management and marketing techniques, Maconochie Brothers had re-entered profitability by 1960.

-H S Whiteside entered into receivership in 1965, and its assets were acquired by Rowntree Mackintosh.
+H S Whiteside entered into receivership in 1965, a victim of “fraud, misfeasance or other misconduct”, according to a report published by the Board of Trade.
+The company assets were acquired by Rowntree Mackintosh.

 Rowntree Mackintosh was acquired by Nestle of Switzerland in 1987.

 Pan Yan Pickle production was discontinued in 2000.
 Sales had fallen, largely due to the success of Branston Pickle.